kossiitkgp/docs/.github/ISSUE_TEMPLATE/discuss-a-change-or-addition.md

 ---

 # We STRONGLY RECOMMEND you to Create a Pull Request instead of an issue.
-This applies to make a change or adding anything new.
+This applies to making a change or adding anything new.

-This helps us collect all the discussions at one place.
+This policy helps us collect all the discussions at one place.